Candunc/BetterDiscordInstaller/README.md

 If you have probems with BetterDiscord, this is _not_ the proper repository for it.
 Please head to [Jiiks' Repository](https://github.com/Jiiks/BetterDiscordApp/) if you have any problems.

+To download, please head to the [Releases](https://github.com/Candunc/BetterDiscordInstaller/releases) page.

 ##Known Issues

 * This outright doesn't work!
 Give me my <del>money</del> time back!